neyfrota/omyc/README.md

 We at omyc express infinite gratitude to all this projects.
 "I am what I am because of who we all are." :)

 # Start your own OMYC instance

-It takes one command line to start a OMYC instance.</p>
+Just one command line.</p>

 * no need pull github repo.
 We use image hosted at hub.docker
 * make sure you have docker
 * make sure you have all exposed ports free (22, 80, 443, 55555)
-* start omyc/main docker image (point to data folder at /tmp/data and expose ports)
+* start omyc image, point to data folder at /tmp/data and expose ports
 ```
 docker run -d \
 	-v /tmp/data:/data \